kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 This is what makes a custom module operationally feel like a built-in Kora integration.

-## Follow Familiar Telemetry Configuration Conventions
+## Follow Familiar Telemetry Configuration Conventions { #follow-familiar-telemetry }

 If built-in Kora modules use concepts such as: